-An evaluation board is available for the BUF20800.
-The evaluation board features easy-to-use software that allows individual channel voltages to be set (see
+An evaluation board is available for the BUF20820, as shown in Figure 21.
+The evaluation board features easy-to-use software that allows individual channel voltages to be set.

-Figure 19).
 Configurations can be quickly evaluated to determine optimal codes for a given application.
 Contact your local TI representative for more information regarding the evaluation board.

-Figure 19.
-Evaluation Board
+Figure 21.
+BUF208x0 Evaluation Board